Crowdfunding real estate: What it is and how it works

 As you can see, there are plenty of options when it comes to real estate crowdfunding platforms.
 But before you sign up, you may want to take the following actions:

-• Look into how online real estate crowdfunding can help or hinder your investment portfolio.
+• Look into how online real estate crowdfunding can potentially help or hinder your investment portfolio.

-• Compare platforms to see which offers the best services, fee structures, terms, investment opportunities, and classes.
+• Compare platforms to see which offers the best services, fee structures, terms, investment opportunities, and classes for your individual circumstances.

-• Determine how long you could handle not having access to invested capital.
+• Determine how long you could manage without access to invested capital.

-• Figure out your expectations when it comes to a return on your investment.
+• Consider your expectations for a return on your investment.

 • Pick a real estate and property holding that interests you.

-• Gather the needed documents to apply as an accredited investor.
+• Gather the documents needed to apply as an accredited investor if you meet the requirements.

 How can I start crowdfunding in real estate?